NVIDIA/deepops/docs/DEPLOYMENT.md

 Where `ansible_default_ipv4` is the variable in question

-__Rook:__
+### Rook

-If you need to remove Rook for any reason, here are the steps:
+If needed, here are the steps to remove Rook:

 ```sh
 kubectl delete -f services/rook-cluster.yml
 helm del --purge rook-ceph
 ansible management -b -m file -a "path=/var/lib/rook state=absent"
 ```

 ## Open Source Software